Non-local Student Welcome Guide

 How do I access to specialist care or hospitalisation?

 When specialist care and hospitalisation are required, you can consider using the services provided at public clinics and general wards of government hospitals.
 The charge for HKID Card holders is subsidised.
-Non-local students without an HKID Card MUST present a valid student visa label/sticker/stamp along with your passport, or else you are required to pay full fees for services and hospitalisation in government hospitals.
+Non-local students without a HKID Card MUST present a valid student visa label/sticker/stamp along with your travel document(s), or else you are required to pay full fees for services and hospitalisation in government hospitals.

 Learn more: www.ha.org.hk (Services Guides - Fees and Charges).